Approach

 AI Strategy for PE Operating Partners

-AI strategy for PE operating partners starts with one question: which portfolio companies can generate measurable returns from AI within 12 months?
+AI strategy for PE operating partners starts with one question: which portfolio companies can generate real returns from AI within 12 months?
 PE firms using AI in portfolio operations report 15-25% EBITDA improvement in targeted functions (Bain, 2024).
-WorkWise builds the roadmap, then helps you execute across the portfolio.
+We build the roadmap, then help you execute across the portfolio.

-And you're the person who has to make this work across all of them.
-70% of AI projects fail, and most of those failures come from behavioral resistance, not bad technology.
-The technology part is actually the easy part.
-Getting 30 different management teams to adopt something new, when they're already stretched thin and skeptical of the last consultant who promised results?
-That's where the real work happens.
+The tech part is the easy part.
+The hard part is getting 30 different management teams to adopt something new when they're already stretched thin and skeptical of the last consultant who promised results.

 By Dr. Leigh Coney, Founder of WorkWise Solutions